streathamchess/streathamchess.github.io/about/central-london.md

 Lane Community Centre, which is located here on the Barbican estate.

 If you think you might like to play for us in the London Chess League, please contact one of our club officers.

-{% include image.html url="/assets/photos/central-london.jpg" width="352" description="One of the rapidplay tournaments we hold for members of our White Lion chess group." %}